Mobile Camera Lens Coatings

 Antireflective (AR) coatings are designed so that reflected light will destructively interfere with itself, preventing unwanted reflected light from reaching the photodetector.
 Since light is reflected at every interface, high-performance AR optical coatings become even more necessary with each additional lens.

 ALD provides a straightforward method for depositing antireflective coatings with high conformality on complex shapes.
 Because the ALD process deposits the same amount of material on all surfaces with 100% cover, it is practically tailor-made for fabricating AR coatings for mobile phone lens applications.

 Not only can ALD provide a near perfectly uniform film on complex lens geometries, but it can easily be scaled to coat hundreds to thousands of lenses in a single batch.
-In fact, low-temperature and plasma-assisted ALD processes are commonly used to prevent damage to the soft polymer material.
+In fact, low-temperature and plasma-enhanced ALD processes are commonly used to prevent damage to the soft polymer material.